BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 `NC_045512.2 205 215 nCoV-2019_210_SigmutLocation`
 Please see the example file within the test directory for a detailed example.

 ## Primer BED file

-The primer file is needed for trimming with fastp.
-It should have 6 columns following BED files standards.
-An example file can be found in the test directory.
+The primer file contains the locations of primer sequences on the reads, i.e. it defines where in the genomes primer sequences *may* occurr.
+This is determined by the primer scheme used in generating the sequencing reads.
+It is required by fastp for primer trimming.
+An example file can be found in the test directory (`nCoV-2019_NCref.bed`).

 ## Settings file